openstax/kinetic/README.md

 When run correctly the front-end may be at http://localhost:4000/.

-## Frontend

-To run the front-end for development:

-`yarn run start`

-To build the front-end:

-`yarn run build`

-Building will generate files in the `dist` directory.
-One of the files is a `manifest.json` file that contains references to all the assets that were built.

 ## Backend

 If you want your Git config and SSH keys available inside running docker containers,